The Six Most Popular Cross-Platform App Development Frameworks

 Popular cross-platform app development frameworks

-This list of tools is not exhaustive; many other options are available on the market today.
+This list is not exhaustive; many other options are available on the market today.
 The important thing to realize is that there's no one-size-fits-all tool that will be ideal for everyone.
 The choice of framework largely depends on your particular project and your goals, as well as other specifics that we will cover at the end of the article.

 Nevertheless, we've tried to pick out some of the best frameworks for cross-platform mobile development to give you a starting point for your decision.

 Released by Google in 2017, Flutter is a popular framework for building mobile, web, and desktop apps from a single codebase.
 To build applications with Flutter, you will need to use Google's programming language called Dart.

 Mobile app examples: eBay, Alibaba, Google Pay, ByteDance apps.

 Flutter's hot reload feature allows you to see how your application changes as soon as you modify your code, without you having to recompile it.

 Flutter supports Google's Material Design, a design system that helps developers build digital experiences.
 You can use multiple visual and behavioral widgets when building your app.

 Flutter doesn't rely on web browser technology.
 Instead, it has its own rendering engine for drawing widgets.